 There are many lessons to be learned from this talk but I want to focus on one seemingly simple observation that Mitchell makes.
-Below is a YouTube version of nearly the same talk but this one was recorded over two years ago.
-If you forward to the 18 minute mark you will hear Mitchell talk about how we know things in the present but we can know little to nothing about the past.
+Below is a YouTube version of nearly the same talk but this one was recorded over two years ago (2017 update: that video was deleted a few months later, I found another recording of a presentation from another date which includes the same commentary).
+If you forward to about the 15 minute mark you will hear Mitchell talk about how we know things in the present but we can know little to nothing about the past.

 The example he uses is a fossil fish.
 He asks what we can know about the fossil on the screen.
 The answer: Its dead, and it’s a fish.
 He claims this is the extent of what you can know about this fish.